apache/spark/docs/sql-programming-guide.md

 * `jsonFile` - loads data from a directory of JSON files where each line of the files is a JSON object.
 * `jsonRDD` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.

+Note that the file that is offered as _jsonFile_ is not necessarily a valid JSON file, since each line must contain a separate, valid JSON object.
+In reverse, a valid multi-line JSON file will most often fail because the separate lines are not valid JSON objects in themselves.

 {% highlight scala %}
 // sc is an existing SparkContext. val sqlContext = new org.apache.spark.sql.SQLContext(sc)